 The Fund's policy is to recognize transfers into and transfers out of fair value hierarchy levels as of the date of the event or change in circumstances that caused the transfer.

 During the periods, there were no significant transfers between Level 1 and Level 2.

-(g) Investments by the Manager and Affiliates
+(g) Investments by the other funds managed by the Manager